Type: Historic Sites, Tours and Excursions

 Independence Hall was built between 1732 and 1756 as the State House of the Province of Pennsylvania.
 It is one of Philadelphia's most popular attractions.
-It's also free.
-A guided tour is part of...
+It also costs you nada to check it out.
+A...
 Read More

 Independence Hall was built between 1732 and 1756 as the State House of the Province of Pennsylvania.
 It is one of Philadelphia's most popular attractions.
-It's also free.
+It also costs you nada to check it out.
 A guided tour is part of your admission, and they are available year-round.
 Beginning in the East Wing, tours take visitors through the building, pointing out what is important in each area.
 It served as the meeting place for the Second Continental Congress and the site where the Declaration of Independence was adopted in 1776.
 Although tours are available year-round, timed tickets are needed from March through December and are available at the Visitors Center.

 - Daily 9am-5pm